 This is an interview of my friend Paul Collins.
 Paul grew up in Wilmington and attended St. Peter’s Cathedral grade school and Wilmington High School.
-Upon graduation he became a member of the US 8th Airforce in England that fought the critical and extremely dangerous air war against Germany.
-Unlike more than 400 of his fellow Wilmington residents, including several friends, he survived his 35 missions and returned from the War.
+Upon graduation he joined the US 8th Airforce in England that fought the critical and extremely dangerous air war against Germany.
+Unlike more than 400 of his fellow Wilmington residents, including several friends, he survived his 35 missions and made it home from the War.

-Paul remained in the Delaware Air National Guard for many years and retired as a Major.
+Paul remained in the Air Force Reserve for many years and retired as a Major.
 A life long student of history, he lives today in New Castle and remains active in the community as a volunteer with the St. Vincent De Paul society.
-This is a condensed interview covering an extended ongoing discussion about World War Two and local history.
+This is a condensed interview covering our extended ongoing discussion about World War Two and local history.
 Nathan Field

 You grew up in Wilmington in the 1930s, the heart of the Great Depression.
 Give us some perspective on what it was like compared to today.

 We walked everywhere.
-And public transportation was great.
+Public transportation was great.
 The trolley system was excellent.
 I don’t understand why they stopped it.
 70 years ago public transport was much better than it is today!

 Let’s jump to the War.
 What’s your assessment of Allied air strategy against Germany during World War Two?